Skip to content

 typescript

-import { withRateLimit } from '@agentforge/core/middleware';
+import { withRateLimit } from '@agentforge/core';

 const rateLimitedNode = withRateLimit(myNode, {